 To register an Expeditions team, click on the link below.
 Please be aware all paperwork must be completed and submitted by February 1 for spring break teams or April 1 for summer teams.
 If leading a team in a timeframe other than spring break or summer, all paperwork must be completed and submitted 45 days prior to departure.

 If you have international students going on missions trips, there are some steps they will need to take beforehand.
 Read more here.

 We are challenged to give in our time, love, resources, and abilities.
 What about giving one year of your life to the great commission before entering into your career?
 The Mormons have been doing it for years.
 In 2009, they sent almost 57,000 of their young missionaries (age 19-21) all across the world to preach their “gospel.”
 When we have the authentic gospel, how could we not go?
 How could we not respond to a hurting world who desperately needs to hear about the love of Christ and His saving power?

 There are countless opportunities across the world and in the United States where missionaries are asking for help and you could be an answer to their prayers.
-Some are pioneering chi alpha overseas, or doing other forms of traditional ministry like church planting.
+Some are pioneering Chi Alpha overseas, or doing other forms of traditional ministry like church planting.
 Others are running coffee shops or other local businesses as a platform to live in countries where you cannot have “missionary” stamped in your passport.
-There are opportunities to teach, to act, to study, even to be a personal trainer or better yet, do exactly what you just studied how to do for the last 4 years.
-So check out our opportunities section and know that you could change the destiny of a nation by giving a year and praying about a lifetime.
+There are opportunities to teach, to act, to study, even to be a personal trainer or better yet, do exactly what you just studied how to do for the last four years.

 Why We Give